-During the period ended December 31, 2019 amounts paid for interest was \$134,530 (April 30, 2019 - \$63,165).
-No amounts were paid for income tax expenses.
+During the period ended December 31, 2020 no amounts were paid for income tax expenses.

-12. Mortgage payable
+13. Mortgage payable

-On January 7, 2019, the Company entered a mortgage for \$2,446,000 which bears interest at the rate of 8.25% per annum, calculated monthly.
-The mortgage matures on February 1, 2020 and can be repaid before maturity without penalty and is secured by the mortgage property and building improvements.
+a) On January 7, 2019, the Company entered into a mortgage for \$2,446,000 (the "First Mortgage") which bore interest at the rate of 8.25% per annum, calculated monthly.
+The First Mortgage matured on February 1, 2020 and was renewed as discussed below.

-The mortgage payable is recorded at amortized cost and bears an effective interest rate of 10.44% as at December 31, 2019 and April 30, 2019.
+The First Mortgage payable was recorded at amortized cost and bore an effective interest rate of 10.44%.

-The carrying value of the mortgage payable at December 31, 2019 and April 30, 2019 was \$2,437,175 and \$2,407,463.
-Included in mortgage payable on initial recognition were the related mortgage transaction costs of \$50,755 which are amortized over the term of the mortgage using the effective interest rate method.
+The carrying value of the First Mortgage at December 31, 2019 was \$2,437,175.
+Included in mortgage payable on initial recognition were the related mortgage transaction costs of \$50,755 which were amortized over the term of the First Mortgage using the effective interest rate method.